 The submarine will be powered by Rolls-Royce nuclear propulsion system known as Pressurised Water Reactor 3 (PWR3).
 The MoD considered three PWR options, including PWR2, PWR2b, and PWR3.
 The PWR3 propulsion system incorporates a new design and leverages technology to deliver benefits such as simplified operations, longer service life and reduced maintenance costs over the lifecycle.

-When compared to the other two options, PWR3 delivers better performance and will help reduce maintenance periods and improve availability.
+PWR3 delivers better performance when compared to the other two options and will help reduce maintenance periods and improve availability.
 The vessel will be equipped with advanced reactor cores, enabling them to operate for 20 years without the need for refuelling.